 During the current reporting period, we continued to review the monthly reports produced by the MLL, to discuss MLL-related issues with the stakeholders, and to provide OPD with recommendations for improving the reports.
 The MLL has continued to contact the District Attorney's Office and the Public Defender's Office on a monthly basis.
-In light of the serious allegations related to OPD officers' representations to the courts, DA's Office and Public Defender's Office, it is more imperative than ever that the MLL maintain close communication with these entities.
+As discussed in our last status report, in light of recent serious allegations related to OPD officers' representations to the courts, DA's Office and Public Defender's Office, it is more imperative than ever that the MLL maintain close communication with these entities.
 The IMT will continue to closely monitor the MLL function during the upcoming reporting periods.